djipco/webmidi/README.md

 #### Manual Install

-Obviously, you can also install **WebMidi.js** the old fashioned way by downloading the [latest release](https://github.com/djipco/webmidi/releases) packaged as a zip file.
+Obviously, you can also install **WebMidi.js** the old-fashioned way by downloading the [latest release](https://github.com/djipco/webmidi/releases) packaged as a zip file.
 Uncompress the package, grab the `webmidi.min.js` file and copy it to your project.
 Link to it from your HTML page as usual.